 - Use data to drive tweaks and make improvement to plans.

 Contact us to learn more about real life scenarios when adjusting to new regulation such as the EBA sales compensation guidelines.
-Don’t hesitate to send your questions on the topic or share your opinion!

 *EBA released these draft guidelines in December 2015 for public consultations.
 The deadline for input from the industry was March 22nd 2016.
 The authority will soon publish the final version of the paper, with the guidelines scheduled to go into effect starting January 3rd 2017.